Keepers plan a party for geriatric siblings Conrad and Tasul, who turn 30 on Dec. 1

 Since then, Conrad and Tasul have helped Rode in her research on how climate change is affecting the diets of wild polar bears.
 Tasul has also helped the USGS in tackling another climate change mystery, by wearing a high-tech collar to track her movements.
 Polar bears are extremely difficult to observe in the wild, and Tasul's data is helping researchers develop methods to remotely investigate how these predators are responding to the retreat of sea ice.

 Polar bears have been designated as threatened under the U.S. Endangered Species Act, and the World Conservation Union's Species Survival Commission has reclassified the polar bear as a vulnerable species and placed it on its Red List.
 The Red List identifies species facing a high risk of global extinction.

-Polar bears are threatened by climate change, and should current climate warming trends be left unchecked, scientists predict the death of up to two-thirds of all wild polar bears by 2050.
+Polar bears are threatened by climate change, and if current climate warming trends are left unchecked, scientists predict the death of up to two-thirds of all wild polar bears by 2050.
 Global warming is melting the Arctic sea ice polar bears call home, and with it, access to the food and shelter necessary for the species' survival.

 "We hope that visitors who join us for Conrad and Tasul's birthday celebration will be encouraged to help protect their relatives in the wild," Nicassio-Hiskey said.
 "By reducing our carbon footprint, we can help reverse warming trends."

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.